 Driving a truck for a living is much different than working a regular 9 – 5 office job.
-CDL A truck driving jobs can offer more flexibility and dedicated schedules, but sometimes you can be on the road for days at a time and even sleep in your truck or hotels across the country.
+CDL A truck driving jobs can offer more flexibility and dedicated schedules, but sometimes if you’re a long haul truck driver, you can be on the road for days at a time and even sleep in your truck or hotels across the country.
 So, when you’re away from home, what kinds of things do you need to keep yourself comfortable, safe, entertained and happy?
-We talked to some of our very own ITS Logistics truck drivers to get an understanding of what kinds of trucker must-haves and necessities they take with them when they’re out on the road.
+We talked to some of our very own ITS Logistics truck drivers and support team to get an understanding of what kinds of trucker must-haves and necessities they take with them when they’re out on the road.

 Safety must-have items for truck drivers

 Safety is always important as a professional truck driver (it’s our number one priority at ITS, too!).
 Drivers have a responsibility to prioritize the safety of themselves and those around them when they’re hauling heavy loads through all kinds of conditions, from congested cities to inclement weather.
 Here are some of the recommendations some ITS drivers had for must-have safety items while out on the road.

 Good parking spots for your 10-hour resets or breaks—“Do your research into the routes you’ll be running and pick out some great open parking areas for when you need to hit reset or take a break”